Letov Š-50

-The Letov Š-50 was a 1930s prototype Czechoslovakian military general-purpose monoplane, designed and built by Letov.
+The Letov Š-50 was a 1930s prototype Czechoslovak military general-purpose monoplane, designed and built by Letov.

 Development

 The Š-50 was an all-metal twin-engined low mid-wing monoplane that first flew in 1938.
 It was powered by two 420 hp (313 kW) Avia Rk.17 radial engines.
 It had a fixed landing gear and twin fins and rudders.
 Following the German occupation, development was stopped.